MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/capacity-reservation-cant-create-vm-vmss.md

 1. There is a lack of capacity in the Region/Availability zone.

-   Azure doesn't have capacity for the combination of requested VM size, location, and quanity.
+   Azure doesn't have capacity for the combination of requested VM size, location, and quantity.
 Either wait and retry later, when new capacity becomes available, or try a different combination of VM size, location, and quantity.

    > [!NOTE}
    > Capacity Reservation creation succeeds or fails in its entirety.
 For a request to reserve ten instances, success is returned only if all ten instances are allocated.
 Otherwise, the capacity reservation creation will fail.